 Get-ADRootDSE

-We recommend assigning your service accounts with Active Directory Domain Admins group membership, to be able to execute both the “native” Management Actions available from within the CoreView portal and any custom management actions you will set up.
+We suggest granting your service accounts membership in the Active Directory Domain Admins group.
+This enables them to execute both the standard management actions available in the CoreView portal and any custom management actions you create.

 Active Directory Delegation